fd0e/site-1/wiki/pages/email.md

 mail sent to your username@tilde.zone and username@tildeteam.org will also arrive in your inbox. feel free to add those addresses as aliases or alternates.

+if you would like mail sent to username@tilde.team to be forwarded somewhere else, put that email address in ~/.forward.

 ask [~ben](/~ben/) if you have any questions